-Altium Concord Pro is used to store and manage components, domain models, schematic sheets of circuitry and design templates.
+Concord Pro is used to manage all managed data including components, domain models, schematic sheets of circuitry and design templates.
 Indeed, you can even create and manage your entire design projects directly within the server, with a CAD-centric management view that facilitates collaborative review and commenting.
 Through a dedicated Manufacturing Portal you can view and navigate the released file data, inspect the BOM, and view and comment on the snapshot of the design itself; the source for that released data.

-Within Altium Concord Pro, each design entity that can be stored, managed, and reused, is represented as a specific type of Item.
-An Item is uniquely identified within the Server and can contain any number of Revisions, where a revision contains the data for that Item.
-Each time a change is made to the data contained within a revision - which for most Item types can be edited directly within an associated temporary editor - it is committed (or re-released) into a new revision of that Item, ensuring that no existing revision can ever be overwritten, and thereby ensuring the highest integrity.
+Within Concord Pro each design entity that can be stored, managed, and reused, is represented as a specific type of Item.
+An Item is uniquely identified within the server and can contain any number of Revisions, where a revision contains the data for that Item.
+Each time a change is made to the data contained within a revision - which for most Item types can be edited directly within an associated temporary editor - it is committed (or re-released) into a new revision of that Item, ensuring that no existing revision can ever be overwritten and thereby ensuring the highest integrity.

 An Item can have any number of revisions, which are essentially an evolution of that Item over time.
 A change is made and the new data content is committed/uploaded/released into a new revision.
 The data stored in each revision of an Item is therefore typically different.
 To identify between these different revisions of an Item, a revision identifier (ID) is used, which in combination with the Item ID creates a unique identifier for each release of an Item.
 This gives us the Item-Revision.